Movie Genre Classification by Language Augmentation and Shot Sampling: Conclusion

 \section{Conclusion}

-In this paper, we proposed a multi-modal network based on shot information (MMShot) for movie genre classification, exploring the effect of audio and language modalities which are ignored by prior work.
-Since the audio is always available in our input videos, and our language information is recognized from audio waveforms, MMShot can boost performance without requiring additional datasets.
-In addition, we introduce a keyword extraction algorithm to effectively filter useful information from noisy captions, making the language modality be beneficial to classify genres.
-MMShot remarkably outperforms the state-of-the-art on genre classification, improving 17$\sim$21\% mAP points on MovieNet and Condensed Movies.
-We further generalize MMShot to scene boundary detection task, achieving the new state-of-the-art by improving 1.1\% AP points.
-Extensive experiments are performed to demonstrate the long video analysis ability of MMShot and uncover the correlations between genres and movie elements from multiple modalities.
+In this paper, we propose a movie genre classification model, Movie-CLIP, which consists of language augmentation and shot sampling modules.
+For language augmentation model, since our model's transcripts are extracted from input audios, Movie-CLIP enhances performance without requiring additional language annotations.
+Additionally, we introduce a shot sampling strategy designed to select representative shots from diverse scenes within a video.
+This approach reduces computational cost in comparison to encoding the entire video.
+Movie-CLIP outperforms existing benchmarks on movie genre classification, improving 6-9\% mAP scores on MovieNet and Condensed Movies datasets.
+We also generalize Movie-CLIP to scene boundary detection task, achieving the new state-of-the-art by improving 1.1\% AP scores.
+We perform extensive experiments to demonstrate the applications of Movie-CLIP on movie analysis and explore the correlations between genres and various movie elements across different modalities.